hackerbay/Employee-Handbook/people-operations/salary-and-leave/README.md

 - If you're off for more than a day and are on a medical leave, then it is mandatory to submit Doctors Prescription / Hospital Records & Invoice.
 We usually let client know about your health and also send them this evidence.
 - Doctor Prescription / Hospital Records should be in English.
 These are sent to clients.
 If they're not in english, then a notarised translation is required.

+### Partial Leaves

+If you’re working part time any day then fill up a leave form.
+There’s now a way to mark a “partial leave”.
+Make sure you submit a partial leave atleast  1 day in advance and have it approved by me.
+You can see the approval status on your dashboard.
+If you don’t do this then the bot which computes your salary will automatically register a violation and deducts your salary accordingly in this case.
+Make sure you also report to the client if you’re working with the client.
+If you submit the form on the same day.
+It’ll not be considered and will not be approved.

 ### Maternity Leave:
 - You can take a leave off upto 18 months.
 - When want to be back, let us know and you'll be offered the same exact role and compensation you were on before you left.